-When the centigrade begins to rise, I enjoy nothing more than a cold German pilsner.
-Whether we are at a bar, a biergarten or simply having some beers along the river, I have my summer relax schedule down pat.
+When the centigrade begins to rise, there's nothing more refreshing than a cold German pilsner.
+Whether you're at a bar, a biergarten or simply having some beers along the river, its the perfect compliment to a warm summer day.

 But if you want to cool down without boozing up, Germany has other options.
 Surprise!
 There is plenty to drink besides good German beer.
-Here are my 8 favorite non-alcoholic summer drinks in Germany.
+Here is a list of the best non-alcoholic summer drinks in Germany.
 Prost!

 While suspicion of Germany's pristine tap water is disappearing, many Germans still prefer their water bottled and bubbling.
 The variety of German mineral waters and level of sprudel (carbonation) is astounding.

 The terms used to describe the water can also be quite confusing.
-I have casually opened a bottle of water many times and been surprised to have to spray all over.
-These terms will help you avoid the same mistake.
+These terms will help you avoid a mistake.

 Bottled Water Terms in Germany: